harryho/blog-hugo/content/os/raspberrypi-notes.md

 As you know, there is always some hiccup to find the correct wifi drive to support your portable wifi adapter.
 It took me a while to find the proper way to install the wifi drive.
 If you have the RPi 2/3, it would be much more easier.
 My RPi 1 model B comes with kernel 4.18.
 I cannot find the soruce code which supports this old kernel today.

 Finally, I found a post on RPi's forum which solved my problem.
-Link of (MrEngman's post)[https://www.raspberrypi.org/forums/viewtopic.php?f=45&t=103989&p=1048709&hilit=Realtek+RTL8192EU+ID+0BDA%3A818B+WiFi+drivers+for+Raspbian#p1048709].
+Link of [MrEngman's post](https://www.raspberrypi.org/forums/viewtopic.php?f=45&t=103989&p=1048709&hilit=Realtek+RTL8192EU+ID+0BDA%3A818B+WiFi+drivers+for+Raspbian#p1048709).
 He updated on April aobut the dropbox issue and alternative solution.

 Download and install the new version of the script with commands